 There are a number of career options available.
-For example, successful completion of this programme will open up a number of postgraduate training and career opportunities, notably educational psychology, clinical psychology, work psychology, health psychology and teaching and research in further and higher education.
-Students will also be well qualified to enter a wide range of professions from advertising and the caring professions, through to personnel or teaching (plus many other diversified occupations).
+For example, successful completion of this programme will open up a number of postgraduate training and career opportunities, notably educational psychology, clinical psychology, work psychology, health psychology and research.
+Students will also be well qualified to enter a wide range of professions from advertising and the caring professions, through to personnel or teaching (further training required), in addition to many other diversified occupations.

 A Psychology degree is also ideal for a number of Graduate Training Schemes available.
 We have a strong record of research and encourage new graduates to register for higher degrees such as a PhD.

 It is important for you to recognise that training in Psychology is acquired through postgraduate education and supervised practice, not through an undergraduate degree.
 On completion of this programme, you are not qualified to practice as a psychologist without further training.

 How can I enhance my employability?

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.